Sorry, you need to enable JavaScript to visit this website.

 As you consider which contribution type is best for you, give some thought to the following questions:

 1. Do you need to reduce your taxable income this year?
 If you need to reduce your taxes for the current year, or to lower your income to stay eligible for benefits such as Affordable Care Act healthcare subsidies or the Child Tax Credit, traditional 401(k) contributions can help you do that.
-Roth 401(k) contributions don’t affect your taxable income or current tax liabilities.
+Roth 401(k) contributions don’t affect your current taxable income or current tax liabilities.

 2. Can you afford to make Roth contributions?
 If your income is already stretched, you may want to put off paying taxes upfront.
 With traditional contributions, you won’t have to pay taxes until you withdraw your money in retirement.
 If you take the Roth 401(k) contribution route, you pay the taxes upfront, which will lower your take-home pay.

 3. How long do you have until you retire?
 The longer you have to save for retirement, the more you may benefit from Roth’s potential for tax-free growth.
-With the Roth option, you pay your taxes up front on the current dollar value of your contribution, but any potential future appreciation is tax-free when you take a qualified distribution.
-Over many years — or even decades — that potential appreciation may offset the front-end tax liability.
+With the Roth option, you pay your taxes up front on the current dollar value of your contribution, but any potential future appreciation is federal tax-free when you take a qualified distribution.* Over many years — or even decades — that potential appreciation may offset the front-end tax liability.

 4. Do you expect your tax rate to be higher or lower when you retire?
 This factor carries substantial weight in the choice between a Roth and a traditional 401(k) option.
-If you think your tax rate will be lower when you begin taking withdrawals in retirement, traditional contributions may make sense.
+If you think your tax rate will be lower when you begin withdrawals in retirement, traditional contributions may make sense.
 If your tax rate will be about the same (or higher), Roth contributions might be preferable.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third party websites.
 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.
 Advisory services are provided for a fee by either Personal Capital Advisors Corporation ("PCAC") or Empower Advisory Group, LLC (“EAG”) depending on your specific investment advisory services agreement.
 Both PCAC and EAG are registered investment advisers with the Securities and Exchange Commission (“SEC”) and subsidiaries of Empower Annuity Insurance Company of America.
 Registration does not imply a certain level of skill or training. © 2023 Empower Annuity Insurance Company of America.
 All rights reserved.
 “EMPOWER” and all associated logos, and product names are trademarks of Empower Annuity Insurance Company of America.